Equation of state of the running vacuum: EoS of the running vacuum in the FLRW regime

-We have just seen that the vacuum EoS, $\wv$, during the inflationary epoch is very close to $-1$, but the more we approach the radiation epoch the more it departs from $-1$ and transmutes into $+1/3$, as it can also be clearly seen in Fig.\,\ref{Fig2} (right).
-Quantum effects (starting at the end of the inflationary epoch for $\hat{a}\gtrsim1$) trigger a fully dynamical behavior of $\wv$ during the subsequent cosmic evolution within the conventional FLRW regime.
-As a result, the EoS of the quantum vacuum does not remain stuck to the classical value $\wv=-1$ and indeed changes throughout different epochs.
+We have just seen that the vacuum EoS, $\wv$, during the inflationary epoch is very close to $-1$, but the more we near the radiation epoch the more it departs from $-1$ and transmutes into $+1/3$, as it can also be clearly seen in Fig.\,\ref{Fig2} (right).
+In general, after the inflationary epoch (i.e. for $\hat{a}>1$), quantum effects trigger a fully dynamical behavior of $\wv$ which goes on during the entire conventional FLRW regime.
+As a result, the vacuum EoS does not remain stuck to the classical value $\wv=-1$ and indeed changes throughout different epochs.
 Such an evolution can be explicitly derived from the QFT framework of \,\cite{CristianJoan2022,CristianJoan2020}.
 Some details of the calculation are provided in the Appendix \ref{sec:AppendixA}, where the precise formula is given.
-A sufficiently accurate approximation to the quantum vacuum EoS during the entire FLRW cosmic stretch reads as follows:
+A sufficiently accurate approximation to the running vacuum EoS during the entire FLRW cosmic stretch reads as follows:

-where $\Omega_{\rm vac}^0=\rvo/\rco\simeq 0.7$ is the current vacuum cosmological parameter, whereas $\Omega_m^0=\rmo/\rco\simeq 0.3 $ and $\Omega_r^0=\rho_r^0/\rco\sim 10^{-4}$ are the corresponding matter and radiation parts.
-Since $|\nueff|\ll 1$ and $\Omega_r^0 \ll \Omega_m^0$, it is readily seen that for small $z$ the previous formula boils down to
+where $\Omega_{\rm vac}^0=\rvo/\rco\simeq 0.7$ is the current vacuum cosmological parameter, whereas $\Omega_{\rm m}^0=\rmo/\rco\simeq 0.3 $ and $\Omega_{\rm r}^0=\rho_{\rm r}^0/\rco\sim 10^{-4}$ are the corresponding matter and radiation parts.
+Since $|\nueff|\ll 1$ and $\Omega_{\rm r}^0 \ll \Omega_{\rm m}^0$, it is readily seen that for small $z$ the previous formula boils down to

 thus recovering the approximate result first advanced in \cite{CristianJoan2022}.
 Here, however, we have generalized this result into the more complete formula \eqref{eq:EoSChameleon} for the full FLRW regime (cf. Appendix \ref{sec:AppendixA}).